SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 ---

-Before we answer those questions, let's take a quick glance at the two key things you need to do as a project manager.
+Before we answer those questions, let's take a quick glance at the three key things you need to do as a project manager.

-1. Bring the project from conception to successful completion
+1. Bring the project to successful completion
-2. Provide predicatiblity for the process
+2. Bring the project to completion efficiently
+3. Bring the project to completion predictably

-Those are the two keys things you are doing.
+Those are the three keys things you are doing.

-That makes is fairly easy to answer our tooling questions.
+That makes it fairly easy to answer our tooling questions.

 - No. You don't need any expensive or popular software suites.
 - No. You don't need charting or graphing software.